oracle-quickstart/oci-mesosphere/README.md

 That should give you this:

 ![](./images/git-clone.png)

+## Installation sequence

+1. Deploy the network topology using the scripts in /network
+2. Build the custom images using packer and the scripts in /module/packer
+3. Provision the boot node, for a commercial DC/OS complete the installation steps according to </link>
+4. Released the bastion and Proxy for access protection
+5. Provision the master nodes, slaves and public nodes using the scripts at /services/prod/… .
+Wait for the masters to complete before provisioning the slaves and the public nodes.
+This will take a while, because the HDD needs to be formatted as part of the installation process.
+6. Redirect the HAProxy, the existing config file is using Round Robin between three public nodes

 ## Initialize the deployment
 We now need to initialize the directory with the module in it.
 This makes the module aware of the OCI provider.
 You can do this by running: